Milan–Cortina d'Ampezzo bid for the 2026 Winter Olympics: History

 A decision on which city leads the potential Italian bid for the 2026 Winter Olympic and Paralympic Games will be made on either 1 August or 17 September 2018.
 On 4 July 2018 the mayor of Turin, Chiara Appendino, announced in a conference the project and the candidacy for "Turin 2026", defining the opportunity of a double candidature with Milan "a chit-chat of the press I haven't seen yet".
 On 1 August 2018, CONI confirmed that all bidding cities will bid jointly using existing facilities and presented a proposal for a combined Cortina-Milan-Turin bid to CONI.

 On 18 September 2018, the CONI announced it will present a bid with Milan and Cortina d'Ampezzo, excluding Turin after the city withdrew from the bid.
 On 19 September 2018, Italian Deputy Prime Minister Matteo Salvini said the Italian government would support a 2026 Winter Olympics bid.
 Furthermore, the CONI considered it would accept an eventual return of Turin in the Italian bid.

 On 1 October 2018, the CONI confirmed the Milan–Cortina d'Ampezzo bid.
 Italian Government backs the Milan–Cortina bid for the 2026 Olympics, but will not make any financial investment.
 However, the regions of Lombardy and Veneto will try to finance the Games with private and public investments.
-On 21 January 2019 the Italian government supported the Milan–Cortina bid to host.
-On 1 April 2019 The referendum will not be needed because of many Italians support the candidature, 83 percent of Italians backed the bid.
-Milan–Cortina d'Ampezzo was chosen as host city, it will be the first Olympics to be held in Milan, mark the 20th anniversary of the 2006 Olympics in Turin, the 70th anniversary of the 1956 Olympics in Cortina d'Ampezzo and the 80th anniversary of the Italian Republic.
+On 21 January 2019 the Italian government supported the Milan–Cortina bid.
+On 1 April 2019 Milan–Cortina d'Ampezzo were chosen as host cities.
+It will be the first Olympics to be held in Milan, mark the 20th anniversary of the 2006 Olympics in Turin, the 70th anniversary of the 1956 Olympics in Cortina d'Ampezzo and the 80th anniversary of the Italian Republic.

 Previous bids

-Milan had never hosted the Games; Cortina d'Ampezzo hosted the 1956 Winter Olympics.
+Milan had never hosted the Games, but they submitted a bid for the 2000 Summer Olympics, but it was later withdrawn before eventually awarded to Sydney.
+Cortina d'Ampezzo hosted the 1956 Winter Olympics.

 Italy hosted the Games three times and made seventeen bids (nine for Summer Games and seven for the Winter Olympics).